mikalv/msgr/docs/teams_bridge_remaining_work.md

   data store.

 ## Message Surface & Attachments
-- Normalise Teams chat/channel payloads into Msgr's canonical schema, including replies, mentions, reactions, and meeting-specific metadata.
+- Expand contract fixtures that exercise the new canonical normaliser across message edits, multi-tenant channel threads, and compliance copies so regressions are caught before releases.
-- Implement outbound file uploads and adaptive-card/HTML sanitisation so rich Teams messages round-trip correctly.
+- Harden the adaptive-card pipeline by validating card templates, localised text rendering, and large file uploads in integration environments before enabling production tenants.

 ## Operational Hardening
 - Document deployment topologies for sharding by tenant or geography and how to handle dedicated